The Wichita Falls, TX investor market combines texas cash flow metro with South regional dynamics.

-Wichita Falls in context
+Wichita Falls in regional context

 Wichita Falls is part of the Sunbelt investor story.
 No state income tax in Texas enhances investor after-tax returns.
 Texas cash flow metro